NickManos/encryptor/README.md

 Allows you to encrypt and decrypt files in your web browser using a passphrase.

-I got close to getting mocha and chai to work this time but ran out of time.
+I got close to getting mocha and chai to work but ran out of time before it was up and running.